If Your Pool Is Green and Cloudy Even After Shocking

 - Stabilizer.
 Levels of stabilizer or cyanuric acid can become elevated over time rendering the chlorine molecules useless.
 High stabilizer can cause the chlorine (Cl2) molecules to "lock up" making the chlorine an ineffective sanitizer.
 High stabilizer is normally found in pools that use chlorine tablets.
 The tablets, usually "tri-chlor" tablets, have stabilizer in them, and after you use them for a time stabilizer levels can become out of control.
 Although you get a very high chlorine reading on your test kit, the chlorine is simply not able to work.

 - Phosphates.
 High phosphate levels can surely cause algae problems.
-Phosphorus levels can increase because of lawn and shrub spraying.
-If you spray fertilizer near or around your pool, phosphorus from this can drift into the pool water raising the level.
-Because algae feed on phosphates, algae blooms due to phosphorus can become overwhelming in the summer months when the water temperature exceeds 78-82o F. This condition is easily treatable with a bottle of phosphate remover.
+Phosphorus levels can increase because of leaves or organic debris in the pool.
+Also, if you spray fertilizer near or around your pool, phosphorus from this can drift into the pool water raising the level.
+Because algae feed on phosphates, algae blooms due to phosphorus can become overwhelming in the summer months when the water temperature exceeds 78-82o F. This condition is easily treatable with phosphate remover.

 3. How Much Shock Should I Add to the Pool?